cheshire137/spotify-slack-status/README.md

 Set `https://your-heroku-app.herokuapp.com/callback/spotify`
 as a redirect URI on your Spotify app.
 Set `https://your-heroku-app.herokuapp.com/callback/slack` as a redirect URI on your Slack app.
+You want the Heroku URL as the first redirect URL.

 ```bash
 heroku git:remote -a your-heroku-app